ouassimboutalliss/ML_DL_AI_Portfolio/Machine Learning/Wine_Quality_Classification/README.md

 ## 3) Exploring Data Analysis (before cleaning)
-I looked at the distribution of the data and i noticed that the dataset has problematic outliers.
+I looked at the distribution of the data and noticed that the dataset has a lot of problematic outliers.

-After that i check on dublicated rows.
+After that, I checked for duplicated rows.

 Below are a few highlights from the dataset.